In this article, we’ll explain what the divorce petition is and how to file it.

 Should you be contemplating completing your divorce petition yourself, we would advise you to speak to one of our expert divorce lawyers to avoid any of the common errors and resultant delays.

 For more information on this subject please visit our Legal Library.

-For more information on your options call our team on 0845 862 5001 or email email@example.com.
+For more information call our divorce solicitors on 0845 862 5001 or email email@example.com.

 Our expert family law solicitors offer a nationwide service.
 We have client meeting office facilities available, in order to have face-to-face client meetings / conferences as and when required in:

 Leeds Office: St Andrew House, The Headrow, Leeds, LS1 5JW

 Halifax Office: Old Lane, Halifax, HX3 5WP

 Canary Wharf Office: 25 Canada Square, Canary Wharf, London, E14 5LB